This rule adopted under authority conferred upon the chancellor of higher education by section 3333.122 of the Revised Code.

 (4) State cost of attendance

 "State cost of attendance" means the average cost to a student when attending an Ohio institution of higher education.
 In calculating the average cost to a student, the chancellor may include any or all of the following items:

 (a) The average instructional and general fees charged at Ohio institutions of higher education.
-The chancellor may choose to calculate the average instructional and general fees for each sector appropriated funding in the most recent biennial budget act.
+The chancellor may choose to calculate the average instructional and general fees for each sector, as defined by the chancellor .

 (5) Instructional and general charges

 "Instructional and general charges" means the instructional and general fees charged to the student.
 A general fee is one that is uniformly assessed to all students.

 (6) Expected family contribution (EFC)

 As used to determine the eligibility of students for OCOG, "expected family contribution" is defined as the measure of a family's financial strength, and is used to determine eligibility for federal student aid during one academic year.
 An EFC is received based on the processing results of the student's free application for federal student aid (FAFSA).
 This value is calculated by using the income and asset figures reported, number in household, number in household going to college, and state of legal residence in a formula written by congress

 (7) As used in this rule, "accredited" means approved by the chancellor.